 So marketers are becoming transparent and sharing information with their customers.
 But, this becomes difficult with print media due to limited space.
 This is where QR Codes become relevant.

-QR Codes bridge the gap between print media and online content allowing marketers to further engage with their target audience.
+QR Codes are great for business administration and management, they bridge the gap between print media and online content allowing marketers to further engage with their target audience.

 A. To Share Information